RPS-420

 Satellite Orbiting Rocket Number 420 (Indonesian: Roket Pengorbit Satelit 420, abbreviated as RPS-420), or Pengorbitan-1, was a proposed space launch vehicle under consideration in Indonesia from 2008 to 2012.
-Recent developments have focused on a larger core stage called RX-420 and a smaller upper stage called RX-320, so this particular version RPS-420 is not being pursued any longer.
-However the goal remains valid: Indonesia aims to reach orbit with self-made rockets and satellites in order to become an Asian space power.
+Recent developments have focused on a larger core stage called RX-420 and a smaller upper stage called RX-320.
+Therefore, this particular version RPS-420 is no longer being pursued.
+However, the goal remains valid: Indonesia aims to reach orbit with self-made rockets and satellites in order to become an Asian space power.

 The RPS or "Pengorbitan" (Indonesian for "orbital") will be an ultra-light orbital launch vehicle derived from the "RX" (Roket Eksperimental) rocket family.
 Several multistage launchers are being developed by the state company Spacetecx for Indonesia's National Institute of Aeronautics and Space (LAPAN).
 They will be launched from the Stasiun Peluncuran Roket facility in Pameungpeuk, where RX-250-LPN mini-rockets have blasted off already.
 No timeline for the first flight has been announced.

 Earlier plans

-Currently Indonesian RX rockets have suborbital capabilities only and could serve as a platform for high altitude outer atmosphere studies.
+Currently, Indonesian RX rockets have suborbital capabilities only and could serve as a platform for high altitude outer atmosphere studies.
 Indonesia plans to develop orbital microsatellite launching capabilities with the RPS to launch small satellites into low Earth orbit (LEO).
 This project was first revealed to the public during the Indo Defence Expo-2008 exhibition in Jakarta.

-In 2008 optimistic hopes were that this rocket, known as SLV (Satellite Launch Vehicle) would first be launched in Indonesia to 2012, and if there were extra funds pursuant to the good economic situation of 2007–2008, possibly in 2010.
+In 2008, optimistic hopes were that this rocket, known as SLV (Satellite Launch Vehicle) would first be launched in Indonesia in 2012, and if there were extra funds pursuant to the good economic situation of 2007–2008, possibly in 2010.
 In fact, the LAPAN budget for 2008 and 2007 was Rp 200 billion (approximately US$20million).
 Budgetary issues surrounding the international credit crises of 2008-2009 placed many Indonesian technical projects in jeopardy most especially the complete development of RX-450 and associated microsatellite program to world-class standards ahead of project finalization schedule and the opportunity to work together with the world institutions.
 LAPAN hopes to be an educating partner with Indian Aerospace in sciences related to satellite.